Department of power plant thermogas dynamics

 New nozzle configurations

-It is shown that in conditions of tight overall limitations for tight configurations of solid-fuel multi-stage rockets operating on metallized fuel, new nozzle configurations will be optimal.
-New nozzle configurations and software and methods to calculate their characteristics have been developed.
-It is shown that the scheme of a disk nozzle with a flowing central body developed at the ITM is promising, which makes it possible to reduce the longitudinal dimensions of the nozzle and to control the thrust vector of the engine, both in magnitude and direction.
+New nozzle configurations and software have been developed to calculate their characteristics.
+The promising design of the plate-shaped nozzle with a flowing central body, developed at ITM, is shown, which allows to reduce the longitudinal dimensions of the nozzle and to ensure the control of the thrust vector of the engine, both in terms of magnitude and direction.

 Technological processes

-At the ITM experimental base, together with the Yuzhnoye State Design Office, special boilers “Fluidized bed”, “Cyclone”, “Emulsifier” were created and the processes of burning lump coal in a furnace with a circulating fluidized bed were investigated.
+The processes of burning lump coal in a furnace with a circulating fluidized bed have been investigated jointly with the Yuzhnoye State Design Office.
 New methods are proposed for organizing a process above the bottom grate with gas-dynamic transportation and unloading of ash and slag waste to eliminate the diffuser effect leading to instability of the gushing layer during lump coal transportation.

-The processes of fine cleaning of flue gases using the hydrodynamic trapping device “Emulsifier” have been investigated.
-The optimal hydrodynamic, geometric, structural and operational parameters of emulsifier devices have been determined.
+The processes of fine purification of flue gases have been studied, the optimal hydrodynamic, geometric, structural and operational parameters of emulsifier devices have been determined.
 The results obtained on the improvement of the furnace for coal combustion and flue gas treatment were used in the modernization of Karagandaenergo, Alma-Ataenergo, in Ukraine Mironovskaya State District Power Plant and others.
-New methods and devices have been developed for burning various fuels, which are based on an organized pulsed combustion mode, which provide economic, environmental and operational advantages over existing ones.
-The experimental studies of the burners were carried out at the stands created in the ITM (stand “Teploapparat”), and at the experimental base of the Yuzhnoye State Design Office.
-Experimental models of burner devices for Azot Enterprise have been developed, manufactured and tested – with respect to the combustion chamber of the nitrous gas heating system in the production of nitric acid at Bagleykoks; Gordorremstroy, etc.

-The balance, simulation, dynamic, stochastic models of fine grinding of bulk materials have been developed to identify the technological modes of grinding and increase the efficiency of the process.
-A collar mathematical simulation of the process based on Markov chains based on the results of acoustic monitoring has been developed.
+The scientific basis of acoustic monitoring of fine grinding has been developed to identify technological modes of grinding and increase the efficiency of the process.
 Acoustic efficiency parameters and an optimality criterion for the operation of a jet mill have been established.
 The possibility of optimizing jet grinding of mineral raw materials based on the results of acoustic monitoring of the process is shown.
-Methods of visualization and optimization of grinding using information technology have been developed.
-This allowed us to achieve the necessary technological indicators while reducing energy consumption and observing control dispersion.
-A method for controlling the dispersion of a material based on acoustic monitoring of a process has been substantiated.
-The “Granulometer” installation has been developed to determine the particle size distribution of materials in an energy carrier stream.
-The developed methodology for controlling the quality of the crushed product significantly (30 times) accelerates the process of determining the fineness of the finished product, allows you to improve the quality of the finished product and reduce energy consumption when turning off the processing.
-All studies were tested in the industrial conditions of the Volnogorsk Mining and Metallurgical Combine.
+Methods of visualization and optimization of grinding using information technologies have been developed.
+This made it possible to achieve the necessary technological indicators while reducing energy consumption and observing control dispersion.

 Based on the research results, new technical solutions have been developed, more than 100 of which are protected by copyright certificates and patents for inventions.